PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Conclusion

 \section{Conclusion}

 This work addresses the critical challenge of deepfake detection in the era of synthetic media, where explaining \textit{why} an image is classified as real or fake is as important as the classification itself.
 We introduce a reasoning-annotated dataset, a multimodal architecture for deepfake detection and explainability, and Paragraph-level Relative Policy Optimization (PRPO), a reinforcement learning algorithm that enhances the reasoning capabilities of multimodal large language models (MLLMs) by aligning their explanations with visual evidence at a granular level.
 PRPO encourages models to generate detailed, evidence-grounded explanations without requiring extensive retraining on annotated data.
 Extensive experiments demonstrate that our approach substantially improves both detection accuracy and explanation faithfulness.
 PRPO paves the way for future research on integrating structured reasoning with vision-language models in safety-critical applications.
+To apply PRPO in broader vision-language reasoning tasks, such as visual question answering or visual entailment, future work could explore adapting the paragraph-level reward structure to domains that require structured, multi-paragraph reasoning, where appropriately designed rewards may guide models toward more coherent and evidence-aligned outputs.